frenchu/pragmatic-programming/content/posts/git-signing-commits.md

 Remember to keep your private key safe at all times!
 Don't copy or move your private key between machines.
 Better off generate another key for a new device.
 Remove key from GitHub as soon as it is no longer needed or you lost control over it.

 Personally, I use the same key for signing and authentication.
-Perhabs it should be separated.
+Perhaps it should be separated.
 Please let me know what you think in the comments section below. ;)

 ## Configuring git in your local